eudoxia0/eudoxia0.github.io/article/_posts/2025-10-05-hashcards-plain-text-spaced-repetition.md

 current hashcards workflow.

 When studying from a textbook or a website, I'd write flashcards in a Markdown file.
-Usually, I used a shorthad like `[foo]` for cloze deletions.
+Usually, I used a shorthand like `[foo]` for cloze deletions.
 Then I'd use a Python script to transform the shorthand into the `{% raw %}{{1::foo}}{% endraw %}` notation used by Mochi.
 And I'd edit the flashcards in the file, as my knowledge built up and my sense of what was relevant and important to